Simulation Team Training Toolkit

 Facilitator Guide (.pdf) for A Teenager with Asthma

-- Online Lesson: Introduction to Clinical Simulation [CURRENTLY UNAVAILABLE].
+- Online Lesson: Introduction to Clinical Simulation.
 This self-paced lesson reviews the reasons for the growing popularity of simulation and introduces basic concepts in clinical simulation.
-Approximate duration: 13 minutes
+Approximate duration: 13 minutes.
+You will need to log in or register to access this online lesson.

-- Online Lesson: Briefing and Debriefing—The Key to Learning in Simulation [CURRENTLY UNAVAILABLE].
+- Online Lesson: Briefing and Debriefing—The Key to Learning in Simulation.
 This self-paced lesson provides a basic overview of debriefing, considerations in debriefing, and some examples of techniques used in debriefing.
 It is not meant to be comprehensive but will familiarize a novice debriefer to the role and responsibility of a debriefer.
-Approximate duration: 20 minutes
+Approximate duration: 20 minutes.
+You will need to log in or register to access this online lesson.

-- Online TeamSTEPPS® Training Lesson.
+- Online TeamSTEPPS® Training Lesson [CURRENTLY UNAVAILABLE].
 Learn theory, basic concepts and vocabulary of TeamSTEPPS® in this self-paced lesson.
 Runtime: 49:37.

 - TeamSTEPPS® Glossary (.pdf).
 A one-page reference guide of commonly used TeamSTEPPS® skills.
 Developed by: Sharon J. Wilson, RN, MSN, FNP-BC; Diana [Taibi] Buchanan, PhD, RN; Suzan Kardong-Edgren, PhD, RN; Chia-Ju Chiu, PhD, PT; and Debra Liner, Program Operations Specialist.